 2. Leading Questions

 “Objection Judge – Leading!”
 When a prosecutor or defense attorney is questioning a witness, they are not allowed to ask a question in a way that suggests an answer or puts words in their mouth.

 For example, a leading question would be, “You saw the defendant hit the victim with a bat, didn’t you?”

 Asking leading questions is not allowed because it can bias or influence the witness’s testimony.
 The attorney is supposed to let the witness answer the question without giving them any hints as to what they should say.
-If an attorney asks leading questions, the judge will usually sustain these criminal court objections and tell them to ask a different question.
+If an attorney is leading a witness, the judge will usually sustain these criminal court objections and tell them to ask a different question.

 “Objection, Relevance.”
 This objection is typically made when an attorney is questioning a witness about something that doesn’t have anything to do with the case before the court.